sapnasharmanaresh/blood-bank/posts/2012-09-03-meetrailslove-in-september.markdown

   person: jakob_hilden
 ---

-Hello everybody, we are BACK -- after the August edition of <a href="https://twitter.com/#!/search/meetrailslove">#meetrailslove</a> had to be cancelled du to a severe Sommer condition.
+Hello everybody, we are BACK -- after the August edition of <a href="https://twitter.com/#!/search/meetrailslove">#meetrailslove</a> had to be cancelled due to a severe summer condition.

 And we have quite a bit of events for this month: